jn-programutveckling/.github/profile/README.md

 ## Open for work

-As stated on the ["contact work" page on my company website](https://www.jn-programutveckling.se/uppdrag/) (written in Swedish, sorry!), I'm open for contract work.
+As stated on the ["contract work" page on my company website](https://www.jn-programutveckling.se/uppdrag/) (written in Swedish, sorry!), I'm open for contract work.
 Please check out that page for more information.
 Even if you don't speak Swedish, I think Google Translate does a decent job with translating it.